 We offer boarding and day programs for girls in grades 8–12 and a postgraduate program, THRIVE.
 Girls gain strong academic skills here, develop leadership ability, and build character to prepare them to be successful on whatever path they take.
-Grounded in Episcopal values, we provide a welcoming, inclusive experience for girls from across the country and around the world, including girls with autism who are capable of studying at grade level and plan to go to college.
+Grounded in Episcopal values, we provide a welcoming, inclusive experience for girls from across the country and around the world.

 At St. Margaret's, you will belong to a close community full of opportunities that promote competence and build confidence to help you overcome challenges, try new things, and become your personal best.

 Founded in 1921, St. Margaret's School is located in Tappahannock, Virginia, on the Rappahannock River in Essex County.
 Our beautiful riverfront campus is in an area full of historical, cultural, and natural resources.
 St. Margaret's is within a 1–2 hour drive of the Washington, DC metro area, Fredericksburg, Richmond, Charlottesville, Williamsburg, and Virginia Beach, Virginia.

 Head of School: Catherine M. Sgroi P'00